h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/faq.md

 # :material-frequently-asked-questions: FAQ: Frequently Asked Questions

-Through a simulation supported with state-of-the-art time series models and real-time data, *Simulate* enables hospital staff to obtain a four-week projection on their COVID-19 ICU and non-ICU hospital occupancy, admission, and length of stay (LOS).
-In the projection, *Simulate* includes a four-week estimate on local county COVID-19 cases.
-You can understand a projection through simple and interactive charts.
+Through simulations supported with state-of-the-art time series models and real-time data, *COVID-19 Hospital Occupancy Simulator* (CHOS) enables hospital staff to obtain four-week projections on their COVID-19 ICU and non-ICU hospital occupancy, admission, and length of stay (LOS).
+Plus, *CHOS* includes a four-week estimate on local county COVID-19 cases in the projections.
+You can understand projections through simple and interactive charts.

 To provide total control over the data used to generate a projection, hospital staff can override the data feeding the models.

-With the critical information a projection can provide during public health emergencies like the one we currently experience, managing hospital resources becomes less complicated and more precise when we know what is ahead.
+With the critical information, a projection can provide during public health emergencies like the one we currently experience, managing hospital resources becomes less complicated and wasteful when we know what is ahead.

-*Simulate: prepare strategically ahead of time.*

 The below sections provide answers to frequently asked questions.
-If you have additional questions, send them to the following email: <ranjith.anantharaman@h2o.ai>.
+If you have additional questions, send them to the following email: <niki.athanasiadou@h2o.ai>.

 ## General